 By midsummer, birds have established their nesting territories and are busy raising their second or third batch of babies.
 We receive many calls this month about “injured” birds.
 In most cases, it is fledglings that have naturally left the nest or been pushed out of the nest by their bigger siblings.
 The best advice we can […]

 You have probably noticed a lot of bird activity taking place in your backyard already.
 Listen and you will here the birds have begun their mating calls.
 You may also see them checking out the nest boxes, so it won’t be long until baby bird season is in full action!
 You can help protect them […]

 Backyard Birds is proud to be celebrating its 20th anniversary this month.
 Backyard Birds brings nature-loving consumers a unique in-store shopping experience, highlighting the joy and excitement of attracting wildlife for people of all ages with the finest quality seed and top brand feeders, bird houses, birdbaths and more.
 It is Laurie Horne’s passion for […]

 Become the host with the most during the fall and spring seasons to attract more birds in your backyard!
 Just as birds adjust their behaviors as the seasons change, you too must adjust how you interact with birds if you want to enjoy the diversity of avian life.

 Many of you are being challenged, (more so than usual) with squirrels and raccoons.
 They are hungry and thirsty so they are visiting bird feeders, hummingbird feeders, suet feeders and birdbaths!
 At Backyard Birds, we offer solutions to keep them out of your bird feeders.
 We carry several baffles to accommodate different poles.
 Also available […]

-What Birds Are In Your Backyard This Month?Who’s in your backyard?
+Who’s in your backyard?
 The more common birds in this area include Bluebirds, Wrens, Cardinals, Gold Finches, House Finches, Robins, Downey and Red Bellied Woodpeckers.
 Please share your pictures and stories with us on Facebook if you have a “not so common” bird in your backyard.

 Birds love water, and they need it to keep cool and to keep their feathers clean.
 You don’t need to buy a traditional bird bath.
 You can use any flat, wide container placed on a flower pot to substitute as a traditional bird bath.
 But setting up a real bird bath not only adds beauty […]

 Hummingbird fledglings are out and visiting the feeders.
 When they leave the nest, the chicks are considerably larger than their mothers: they may weigh 4.5 grams, while Mom is down to only 2.5 g after the stress of raising her young.
 Since the mother starts incubating the first egg as soon as it’s laid, that chick […]